 A Distortion Ø map of the harbourside venues can also be found on the above website closer to the event.

-Copenhagen is home to a huge range of hostels, hotels and apartments for hire during Copenhagen Distortion.
-You can easily stay anywhere within the city and get around but be aware that some places will be loud throughout the day and night thanks to the festival so if you’re planning on having a day off you may want to stay further out.
+Copenhagen is home to a huge range of hotels, hostels and apartments for hire during Distortion.
+You can easily stay anywhere within the city and get around.
+Be aware that some places will be loud throughout the day and night thanks to the festival.
+If you’re planning on having a day off you may want to stay further out.

 Camping is also an option during Copenhagen Distortion.
-A campsite is set up right next to the Distortion Ø location so you’ll be perfectly placed to crawl to bed after the night’s festivities.
+A campsite is set up right next to the Distortion Ø location.
+You’ll be perfectly placed to crawl to bed after the night’s festivities.
 The site is also only one minute from bus and boat shuttles which will take you back to Copenhagen central for the daytime activities.

 Take a look at the map below to find hotels and Airbnb’s that are conveniently located for Copenhagen Distortion.

-The next Copenhagen Distortion festival will take place between May 29 – June 2, 2019.
+The next Copenhagen Distortion festival will take place on August 26 – 30, 2020.